Kehrlann/spring-security-architecture-workshop/2-first-filter/README.md

 We have a functioning filter, let's turn it into something useful!

-We now want to check whether a request is sent with the header `x-verboden` set to `waar` (or `x-forbidden` set to `true` if you prefer English!).
+We now want to check whether a request is sent with the header `x-forbidden` set to `true`.
 This is not a real use-case, but you could imagine a filter that checks the `User-Agent` header and only allows some browsers to view your app.

 Using your IDE, try to find how you can get the value for that header in the request.

-Once you have the value, when it is set to `waar` / `true`, we want to reject the request.
+Once you have the value, when it is set to `true`, we want to reject the request.
 To reject a request is to send a response that says "nope that request you just sent me is not allowed".
 What you need to do is: